SAP/sap-btp-service-operator/README.md

 - `rotationFrequency` - Indicates the frequency at which the credentials rotation is performed.
 - `rotatedBindingTTL` - Indicates for how long to keep the rotated `ServiceBinding`.

-Valid time units for `rotationFrequency` and `rotatedBindingTTL` are: "ns", "us" or ("µs"), "ms", "s", "m", "h".</br>
+Valid time units for `rotationFrequency` and `rotatedBindingTTL` are: "ns", "us" or ("µs"), "ms", "s", "m", "h".</br></br>
-`status.lastCredentialsRotationTime` indicates the last time the `ServiceBinding` secret was rotated.
+`status.lastCredentialsRotationTime` indicates the last time the `ServiceBinding` secret was rotated.</br>
+Please note that `credentialsRotationPolicy` evaluated and executed during [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during full reconciliation process.

-During the transition period, there are two (or more) `ServiceBinding`: the original and the rotated one (holds the `services.cloud.sap.com/stale` label, which is deleted once the `rotatedBindingTTL` duration elapses).
+During the transition period, there are two (or more) `ServiceBinding`: the original and the rotated one (holds the `services.cloud.sap.com/stale` label, which is deleted once the `rotatedBindingTTL` duration elapses).</br>

-**Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).

 You can also choose the `services.cloud.sap.com/forceRotate` annotation (value doesn't matter), upon which immediate credentials rotation is performed.
 Note that the prerequisite for the force action is that credentials rotation `enabled` field is set to true.).

+**Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).

 ## Multitenancy
 You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
 This means that different namespaces can be connected to different subaccounts.